Whole-body End-Effector Pose Tracking: INTRODUCTION

 \section{INTRODUCTION}

-Over the past decade, recent algorithmic advancements have substantially increased legged robots' ability to traverse complex, cluttered environments and human-designed infrastructures, such as stairs and slopes~\cite{Lee_2020, Miki_2022, sand_locomotion, margolis2022walkwaystuningrobot}.
-Despite these advancements, their practical applicability remains constrained by their limited manipulation capabilities.
-Most field operations with legged robots involve minimal environmental interactions through visual inspections and passive load transportation.
+Over the past decade, algorithmic advancements have substantially increased legged robots' ability to traverse complex, cluttered environments and human-designed infrastructures, such as stairs and slopes~\cite{lee2020learning, Miki_2022, margolis2022walktheseways}.
+Despite these improvements, their practical applicability remains constrained by their limited manipulation capabilities.
+Most field operations with legged robots involve minimal environmental interactions, such as visual inspections and passive load transportation.
 Thus, combining a legged robot's mobility with the ability to perform manipulation tasks is critical for enhancing their applications to more real-world scenarios.

-Compared to fixed base counterparts, integrating an arm onto a legged mobile platform significantly complicates the controller design due to increased degrees of freedom, redundancy and highly non-linear dynamics.
+Compared to fixed base counterparts, integrating an arm onto a legged mobile platform significantly complicates the controller design because of increased degrees of freedom, redundancy and highly non-linear dynamics.
 To address this, the research community has mainly explored model-based and learning-based control strategies.

 Model-based approaches, such as Model Predictive Control (MPC), have shown precise control on flat terrain by leveraging accurate models of the robot and its environment \cite{full_mpc_belliscoso, full_mpc_sleiman}.
 However, solving MPC's control problem in real-time for legged manipulators often requires the use of simplified models \cite{mpc_with_centroidal_dynamics, zmp}, which increases vulnerability to unexpected disturbances such as slipping or unplanned contacts.